Biometric Keyboard for Enhanced Authentication

 The Technology How a Biometric Keyboard Recognizes You

-A biometric keyboard is a marvel of sensor technology, signal processing, and artificial intelligence.
-The system is designed to not only register a keypress but also to analyze a person's unique typing style, which is as unique as their fingerprint.
+A biometric keyboard is an amazing combination of sensors, signal processing, and AI.
+The system is made to not only record a keypress, but also to look at how each person types, which is as unique as their fingerprint.

 The Sensor Suite The Touch of a Human The technology begins with a network of highly sensitive sensors embedded in each key.
 These sensors are designed to capture a wide range of data on a user's typing style.

-Keypress Timing The sensors can measure the precise time it takes for a user to press a key, the duration of the keypress, and the time between keypresses.
-This "typing rhythm" or "keystroke dynamics" is a unique behavioral biometric.
+Keypress Timing The sensors can tell exactly how long it takes for a user to press a key, how long the keypress lasts, and how long it takes between keypresses.
+This "typing rhythm" or "keystroke dynamics" is a unique way to measure behavior.

 Pressure and Force The sensors can also measure the pressure and force with which a user presses a key.
 A heavy-handed typist will have a different pressure profile than a light-handed one.